Accessibility links

 3. Refine the output for style, tone, structure, SEO, audience, and so on.

-Below each step in the prompt, you might add one or more points with detailed guidance (using a nested list structure), for example:
+Below each step in the prompt, you can add one or more points to elaborate and provide more details.
+For more information, see Structure.

 Step 4: Adjust for clarity, engagement, and readability.